 Further information is available below and in our Customer Information section.

-Swimming Lessons will be returning on a Phased Return from Tuesday 29th September.
+Swimming Lessons will be returning on a Phased Return from 26 April (To Be Confirmed).

 We have produced a short video for each of our swimming lesson venues.
 They contain a lot of important information on the recommencement of swimming lessons and the procedures that you and your child will follow before, during and after your session.
 Further information on the phased approach to the return of swimming lessons is also shown below the videos.